Amra-Fetic/Finall-project/README.md

 2. Explore the descriptive statistics of Movie Ratings for different Certification categories

-3. Is there any correlations between features and which ones ?
+3. Which features are correlated?

 4. Is there a correlation between the MetaScore and the Movie Rating?